annmcnamara/sqlalchemy-challenge/README.md

 #### Background

-This repository explorse some climate analysis on a vacation area (Honolulu).
+This repository explores some climate analysis in a vacation area (Hawaii).
 The following outlines the project capabilities

 ## Step 1 - Climate Analysis and Exploration

 Python and SQLAlchemy were used to do basic climate analysis and data exploration of a provided climate database.
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 *  The provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files were used to complete climate analysis and data exploration.

-* A start date, 2017-07-23, and end date were selected for a trip.
+* A start date and end date were selected for a trip.
 Vacation range is approximately 3-15 days total.

-* SQLAlchemy `create_engine` was used  to connect to your sqlite database.
+* SQLAlchemy `create_engine` was used  to connect to an sqlite database.

-*  SQLAlchemy `automap_base()`  was used to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+*  SQLAlchemy `automap_base()`  was used to reflect tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis
 This analsysis includes
 * A query to retrieve the last 12 months of precipitation data.

 * Selecting  only the `date` and `prcp` values.

 * Loading the query results into a Pandas DataFrame and set the index to the date column.